ExpediaGroup/housekeeping/README.md

           .build();
       }

-Housekeeping comes with a default `HousekeepingService` implementation, however you can choose to provide their own implementation.
+Housekeeping comes with a default `HousekeepingService` implementation, however you can choose to provide your own implementation.
 To run housekeeping you must provide a `HousekeepingService` bean which either constructs the default `FileSystemHousekeepingService` or a custom implementation of the `HousekeepingService` interface.

       @Bean